Welcome

 Good Death:

-I don’t want to be in pain when I die even if my thinking is impaired.
+I don’t want to be in pain when I die even if it means that my thinking is impaired.

 I want to stay in my own home (goal) until I die, unless and until that creates a burden for my children (value).
-I have put my living will on the refrigerator (strategy).
+I have put a copy of my living will on the refrigerator (strategy).

 They belong to the person seeking assistance, not to the clinician or healthcare system.

-They incorporate the full range of health concerns (prevention, life events like pregnancy and death, social determinants of health).
+They comfortably incorporate the full range of health concerns (prevention, life events like pregnancy and death, social determinants of health, etc.).

-They create an optimistic process with no clear upper limits.
+They create an optimistic process with no upper limits.

-They inspire self-comparisons over time rather than comparison to others.
+They inspire self-comparisons rather than comparison to others.

 They enable healthcare teamwork.